napframework/nap-docs/app/manual/09_project_management.md

 The application will be located in `apps/MyFirstApp`.
 This directory contains your application source-code, assets, makefiles (Linux) or visual studio solution (Windows) and build instructions.

+## Configure Application {#app_config}

 Within each application folder you'll find the `app.json` file which defines various project specific settings, such as: the name of your app , which modules to include and which content to load:
 ```
 {
     "Type": "nap::ProjectInfo",